tigera-solutions/calicocloud-kaas-workshop-demo/modules/joining-calico-cloud.md

     kubectl patch felixconfiguration.p default -p '{"spec":{"flowLogsFileAggregationKindForAllowed":1}}'
     ```

+   > If you hit an error message of "iptablesBackend cannot be auto" for your RKE, use command below to remove this Field and value in spec.

+    ```bash
+    kubectl edit felixconfigurations default
+    ```

 6. Configure Felix to collect TCP stats - this uses eBPF TC program and requires miniumum Kernel version of v5.3.0.
 Further [documentation](https://docs.tigera.io/visibility/elastic/flow/tcpstats)